 The HSIPR project that will benefit from this planning is the Missouri River Runner Amtrak service, which has been in existence for 31 years and continues to thrive.
 Recent increases in on-time performance and in passenger increases in numbers have made it a route with a great future.
-Although it is funded by general revenue from the state and even though Missouri has had an extremely tight budget the last few years, there is no reason to expect that the service will not continue, especially as other projects to improve on-time service come on line and further support its funding.
+Although it is funded by general revenue from the state and even thuogh Missouri has had an extremely tight budget the last few years, there is no reason to expect that the service will not continue, especially as other projects to improve on-time service come on line and further support its funding.

-The list of projects identified for this project were essentially the same as are being used with some exceptions from the University of Missouri study in 2007.
-All of these projects present a comprehensive and complete overview of the entire line and the needs at all places along the line.
-This project is in a small area that was specifically identified in the 2007 study as the area between Hermann and Jefferson City (a control point for UP), and the Jefferson city station as being an area of needed improvements, which when totalled together equal 13.5 percent of all total delays on the line - thus the spirit and intent of the project is well within the study's guidelines.
-The study itself has received great attention and continues to do so, and as the projects in the study are funded, it creates even greater support and continuing emphasis on all projects in the study being funded.
+The list of projects identified for this project are essentially the same as are being used, with some exceptions, from the 2007 University of Missouri study.
+All of the projects present a comprehensive and complete overview of the entire line and the needs along the line.
+This project is in a small area specifically identified in the 2007 study as the area between Hermann and Jefferson City (a control point for UP), and the Jefferson city station as being an area of needed improvements, which when totalled together equal 13.5 percent of all total delays on the line, so the spirit and intent of the project is well within the study's guidelines.
+The study itself has received great attention and continues to do so, and as the projects in the study are funded, it creates even greater support and continuing emphasis for all projects in the study to be funded.

-Estimates for users vary, but in light of the fact that this is an area with no other crossovers for many miles in either direction, this project will create an excellent service method for trains to use in order to quickly reach the stations at Jefferson City and Hermann.
+Estimates for users vary, but in light of the fact that this is an area with no other crossovers for many miles in either direction, the project will create an excellent service method for trains to use in order to quickly reach the stations at Jefferson City and Hermann.
 It is estimated that a substantial portion of the freight trains now using the mainline will be diverted to the second track at the times the Amtrak trains are in the area.
 The UP is committed by its MOU to the success of this project and by its contribution of 20 percent.
-MODOT maintains that this project will not only improve Amtrak on-time performance but also remove freight trains from the mainline Amtrak is using and move them onto the correct track, thereby making the solution for all parties better and more comprehensive.
+The UP is also committed based on its signing of the SOA.
+MODOT maintains that this project will not only improve Amtrak on-time performance but also remove freight trains from the mainline Amtrak is using and move them to the correct track, thereby making the solution for all parties better and more comprehensive.
 Not only is the UP committed to at least an 85 percent on-time performance when this project and several other projects are completed in the various locations all along the track per the MODOT-UP MOU of 2009, it is committed immediately to an 80 percent OTP when the three shovel-ready projects previously applied for and granted in 2010 are complete.
 The amounts requested are 80 percent federal HSIPR funds, and the UP will provide the remaining 20 percent of the cost.
 The overall OTP for the route in fiscal year 2010 was 92 percent.